-They have been prepared on a historical cost basis, except for financial instruments classified as financial instruments at fair value through profit and loss, or fair value through other comprehensive loss which are stated at their fair value.
-In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.
-The financial statements of the Company are prepared in its functional currency determined based on the primary economic environment in which it operates.
+These condensed interim financial statements have been prepared on a historical cost basis, except for financial instruments classified as financial instruments at fair value through profit and loss, or fair value through other comprehensive loss which are stated at their fair value.
+In addition, these condensed interim financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+The condensed interim financial statements of the Company are prepared in its functional currency determined based on the primary economic environment in which it operates.
 The presentation and functional currency of the Company is the Canadian dollar.

-The financial statements of the Company for the year ended June 30, 2024 were authorized for issue by the Board of Directors on October 28, 2024.
+The condensed interim financial statements of the Company for the period ended September 30, 2024 were authorized for issue by the Board of Directors on November 28, 2024.